make-software/how-to-casperlabs/docs/aws/setup-testnet-validator-from-scratch.md

 > By choosing to participate in the Casper Test Net, you acknowledge that you have reviewed and will abide by
 > the [Test Net Code of Conduct and Incentive Requirements](/docs/testnet.md).
 Failure to do so may reduce or fully
 > disqualify any Test Net incentive participation.
+>
+> Before you set up your node, make sure it conforms to the minimum [Recommended Hardware Specifications](https://docs.casperlabs.io/en/latest/node-operator/hardware.html)

 ## Create security group